timndichu/mpesa-flutter-integration/README.md

 # MPESA WITH FLUTTER

-A new Flutter project.
+This project entails integrating your flutter mobile apps with M-PESA.

 ## Getting Started

-This project entails integrating your flutter mobile apps with M-PESA.

 A few resources to get you started if this is your first Flutter project: